AnabVangun/AssignmentProblem/README.md

 	{15,15,15,14}}
 };

-Result result = new HungarianSolver(costMatrix);
+Result result = new HungarianSolver(null).solve(costMatrix);
 ```
-The results can be returned in three ways: as row assignments, column assignments, and coordinates, using the getter methods defined in the Solver interface.
+The results can be explored in two ways: as row assignments or column assignments, using the getter methods defined in the Result class.